zeling595/tp/docs/UserGuide.md

 * Prefixes that are not listed in the format of the command may be parsed as part of another.

 Examples:
-* `addPerson n/Damith C. Rajapakse p/90123456 e/dcsdcr@nus.edu.sg a/NUS SOC t/VVIP`
+* `addPerson n/Damith C Rajapakse p/90123456 e/dcsdcr@nus.edu.sg a/NUS SOC t/VVIP`
 * `addPerson n/Amanda Leow p/82340582 e/amanda@yahoo.com.sg a/Orchard`
 * `addPerson n/Amy Tan p/91233344 e/amy@gmail.com a/Cinnamon College pid/2` will create a person with `Cinnamon College pid/2`
 as the address.